-NOTICE IS HEREBY GIVEN that electronic proposals will be received by the County of Cumberland, New Jersey (the "County") for the purchase of the County's \$2,600,000\ General Obligation Bonds (County College Bonds), Series 2017) (the "Bonds").
-All Bids (as defined below) must be submitted in their entirety via "PARITY Electronic Bid System" (PARITY) prior to 11:00 a.m., New Jersey time on May 18, 2017.
-To bid, Bidders (as defined below) must have submitted a good faith check or wire transfer payable to the County, in the amount of \$52,000 prior to the time for submission of Bids (see Bidding Details below).
+NOTICE IS HEREBY GIVEN that electronic proposals will be received by the County of Cumberland, New Jersey (the "County") for the purchase of the County's \$19,100,000 General Obligation Bonds, Consisting of \$17,600,000 General Improvement Bonds (the "General Improvement Bonds") and \$1,500,000 General Obligation Bonds (County College Bonds) (County College Bond Act, P.L.
+1971, c12, as amended) (the "General Obligation Bonds" and, together with the General Improvement Bonds, the "Bonds").
+All Bids (as defined below) must be submitted in their entirety via "PARITY Electronic Bid System" (PARITY) prior to 11:00 a.m., New Jersey time on February 28, 2018.
+To bid, Bidders (as defined below) must have submitted a good faith check or wire transfer payable to the County, in the amount of \$382,000 prior to the time for submission of Bids (see Bidding Details below).